ballerina-platform/module-ballerina-ftp/ftp-ballerina/Module.md

 }
 ```

-##### Renaming or moving a remote file to another remote location in a same FTP server
+##### Renaming or Moving a Remote file to Another Remote Location in the Same FTP Server

 The following rename or move remote a file to another location in the same remote FTP server.